motiz88/suspense-experimental-github-demo/README.md

 <img alt="load code and data and parallel" src="https://i.imgur.com/NruRXWf.png">

 You can see code for the route and its data loads in parallel.
-If you click a link, you'll see that data is also requested immediately -- we're not fetching for the code to load (which can take a while) to start fetching its data.
+If you click a link, you'll see that data is also requested immediately -- we're not waiting for the code to load (which can take a while) to start fetching its data.

 You might be wondering: how is this different from *always* fetching all the data?
 This might seem similar to how routing systems worked before fetch-on-render became popular.
 However, the crucial difference is that **we can show content as soon as we have enough data — while some of it is still being fetched**.
 The User page shows an example of this: it only "waits" for the user profile data, but wraps less important parts into Suspense so they can render when they're ready.
 A SuspenseList then coordinates their reveal so the page doesn't jump due to out-of-order responses.